maydoxx1/OrionSite/README.md

 ## License / Copyright

-All rights reserved to Maydo and Simon.
+All rights reserved to Maydo, Simon, Yulian.